Govt to use Supreme Court order to counter Devas enforcements in international fora: FM | Law-Order

 The Congress-led UPA did not cite national security to fight the arbitrations brought by Devas, Sitharaman said and called the party ''master of corruption''.

-Devas initiated arbitration against the annulment at the International Chambers of Commerce (ICC).
-Two separate arbitrations were also initiated under the Bilateral Investment Treaty (BIT) by Mauritius investors in Devas Multimedia under the India-Mauritius BIT and by Deutsche Telekom — a German company — under the India Germany BIT.
+Devas initiated arbitration against the annulment of the deal at the International Chambers of Commerce (ICC).
+Two separate arbitrations were also initiated under the Bilateral Investment Treaty (BIT) by Mauritius investors in Devas under the India-Mauritius BIT and by Deutsche Telekom — a German company — under the India- Germany BIT.
 India lost all three disputes and has to pay a total of USD 1.2 billion in damages.

 Its shareholders are pursuing Indian assets abroad to recover award and have got a French court order for freezing Indian properties in Paris and got partial rights over funds maintained by Air India in Canada.